-The Group's key input variables are the cost of food and drink, associated ingredients and the continued progressive increases in the UK National Living Wage and Minimum Wage rates as well as the additional increase in the Employers NI of 1.25% present a challenge we must face up to alongside our peers and competitors.
+The Group's key input variables are the cost of food and drink, associated ingredients and the continued progressive increases in the UK National Living Wage and Minimum present a challenge we must face up to alongside our peers and competitors.
 We aim to maintain an appropriate level of flexibility in our supplier base so we can work to mitigate the impact of input cost inflation.
-Our teams work hard on predictive and responsive labour scheduling so that our costs are well controlled.
+Our teams work hard to identify all cost savings and to capitalise on them.